Dhruva2/MinimallyDisruptiveCurves.docs/menu1.md

 @@infobox
 **By the way**
 - Optimisation consists of **descending to the lowest point of the cost landscape** (without worrying about your particular trajectory).
 -  We, on the other hand, are trying to **flow along the valleys of the landscape**.
 Like a river.
-But flowing backwards (since we start at the lowest point).
+But one that has enough energy to go uphill to a specified elevation (the momentum parameter) if it can't find a flat/downhill direction.
 @@

 Let's express this mathematically.
 We can define a curve on parameter space as a function: